Chung Yuan Christian University: Name

 Although similar in name, Chung Yuan Christian University does not have any relationship with the following universities in China: Zhongyuan University of Technology in Zhengzhou, and the short-lived Zhongyuan University which was founded by Deng Xiaoping, existed in the 1940s and 1950s, and later merged into Zhongnan University of Economics and Law and Huazhong Normal University, both in Wuhan.

-Tradition and Founding Principles
+Tradition andfFounding principles

 In response to Taiwan's 2016 recognition of same-sex marriage, Chung Yuan Christian University released a statement in opposition, citing the university's Christian and Biblical founding principles.

 Asteroid

 Asteroid 187636 Chungyuan was named in honor of the university.
 The official was published by the Minor Planet Center on 25 September 2018 (M.P.C.
 111803).